hargarpay/air-quality-api/README.md

 ## Docker Start Up

-Alternatively, you can use Docker Compose to run the Atmosphere API.
+Alternatively, you can use Docker Compose to run the Air Quality API.
 Simply run:
 ```bash
 docker-compose up
 ```